elbb/bb-cplusplus/README.md

 The gdb debugger itself, called gdb-multiarch, is availabe in a docker image elbb/bb-cplusplus-builder.
 A local installation of the gdb debugger is not neccessary on your host system.

-This buildblock provides a bash script, called gdb-multiarch.sh to handle the communication to the gdb debugger.
+This buildblock provides a bash script, called gdb-multiarch.sh to handle the communication to the dockerized gdb debugger.

 An example launch.json (.vscode/launch.json) for application cplusplus_service could look like this.